apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Environments used for installation 💻

+**Do not run this guide on OpenShift 4.8.x** as DB2 container won't start on it.

+ROSA - Red Hat OpenShift Service on AWS doesn't work due to passthrough Routes malfunction.

-With proper sizing of the cluster and provided RWX Storage CLass, this guide should be working on any OpenShift, however it was successfully executed on the following once.
+With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift, however it was successfully executed on the following once.

 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
 OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class